 Machines that have a scan function may be used to scan-to-email.
 The receiving e-mail must be at a college address; the system will not scan to outside addresses.
 Directions are posted at individual machines.
 There is no cost to scan.

-Students have access to an outgoing fax machine in The Davis Family Library and may receive faxes through the McCullough Student Center’s mail center.
+Students have access to an outgoing fax service in The Davis Family Library, room 242, and may receive faxes through the McCullough Student Center’s mail center.
 That fax machine’s number is 802-443-2068.
 There is no charge to students who are faxing.

 Faculty and staff must have their ID programmed into their department’s multifunction machine(s) in order to access the fax option.
 Users will be required to enter their ID number to access their machine’s functions.
 Placing a fax call is exactly like placing a telephone call.

 If a public printer is not functioning well, it is important that you report the problem immediately by calling x2200 or visiting the Walk-In Helpdesk Center in Davis Family Library 202.
 This will expedite troubleshooting and the corrective actions to get the machine back on-line.

 In addition, reporting the problem swiftly allows the Helpdesk to deactivate the machine so that other jobs may not enter its queue.
 Refund requests are corroborated by reported problems.